 2 tablespoons chopped fresh basil or parsley

 Cut chicken breast in half on the diagonal to make 2 roughly equal portions.
 Place between pieces of plastic wrap and pound with the smooth side of a meat mallet or a heavy saucepan to an even 1/4-inch thickness.
-Sprinkle the chicken with 1/4 teaspoon salt and 1/8 teaspoon pepper.
-Combine breadcrumbs and 1/2 tablespoon oil in a small bowl; set aside.
+Sprinkle the chicken with 1/8 teaspoon pepper.
+Combine breadcrumbs, Parmesan and 1/2 tablespoon oil in a small bowl; set aside.

 Position rack in upper third of oven; preheat broiler to high.